TykTechnologies/tyk-helm-chart/README.md

 The Tyk owned MDCB registry is private and requires adding users to our organisation which you then define as a secret when pulling the MDCB image.
 Please contact your account manager to arrange this.

 ## Install Tyk Hybrid Gateways (This can be used either for Multi-Cloud Gateways or MDCB slaves)

 To install, first modify `values_hybrid.yaml` file as follows:
-1. Add redis password in `redis.pass` value.
-It's the value of `$REDIS_PASSWORD` environment variable (the host should be `tyk-redis-master.tyk-ingress.svc.cluster.local` if you used the tyk-ingress as the namespace.
-2. Add your RPC key in `tyk_k8s.org_id` value
+1. Add your RPC key in `tyk_k8s.org_id` value
-3. Add your API key in `tyk_k8s.dash_key` value (could be the API key of any dashboard user but better to have a dedicated one)
+2. Add your API key in `tyk_k8s.dash_key` value (could be the API key of any dashboard user but better to have a dedicated one)
-4. Add your dashboard URL in `tyk_k8s.dash_url` value.
+3. Add your dashboard URL in `tyk_k8s.dash_url` value.
 If it's a Tyk SaaS account the value `https://admin.cloud.tyk.io` is already set for you.

-	helm install tyk-hybrid -f ./values_hybrid.yaml ./tyk-hybrid -n tyk-ingress
+	helm install tyk-hybrid -f ./values_hybrid.yaml ./tyk-hybrid -n tyk

 To check all the helm installations run:
 	`kubectl get secret --all-namespaces -l "owner=helm"`

 To uninstall run:
-	`helm uninstall tyk-hybrid -n=tyk-ingress`
+	`helm uninstall tyk-hybrid -n=tyk`

-Follow the instructions in notes to install the ingress controller.
-Sidecar injection support is coming soon!

 ## Caveat: Tyk license and the number of gateway nodes